michaelw730/irish/notes/family1.md

 |Tá clann agam/againn. |I/we have children.
 |mac |a son.
 |iníon |a daughter
+|Níl clann ar bith agam/againn. |I/we have no children.
-N|íl páistí ar bith agam/againn. |I/we have no children.
+|Níl páistí ar bith agam/againn. |I/we have no children.
 |Tá mé ag súil le páiste. |I'm expecting a child.
 |Tá mé ag súil le leanbh. |I'm expecting a baby.
 |Tá mé torrach. |I'm pregnant.